Liortra/HT/Readme.md

 1) First window is for input from the user.
 2) click next to get in the system.
 3) click turn on to activate the system.
-4) click start to start the record, don't click stop.
+4) click start to start the record.
-5) you need click the heat and cool button
-6) click stop to stop the record.
+5) the test running automatic - need to fix this
 7) click turn off to teardown the system.
 8) click back to user input window.
 9) click exit to close the GUI.